Table of Contents

 There is no easy answer to this question because there is no one answer.

-Cats tend to be territorial, but some express this in a home environment more than others.
+Cats tend to be territorial, but some exhibit this tendency more than others.
 I have seen cats who considered their home to be their castle and their cat roommates their family.
 And you would be considered family too.
 They can be quite possessive about all this.

 It is nevertheless still difficult to predict whether or not all the cats in a multiple cat household will get along with each other.
 Many times cats get along just fine, like the kitties in this photo: